 There are no prescribed certification lives for MID approved gas meters so RD, in consultation with the industry, has developed In-Service Testing (IST) procedures for monitoring the performance of gas and electricity meters approved under the MID.

 These procedures will enable suppliers and asset owners to demonstrate they are fulfilling their statutory obligation to keep their meter populations in proper order for correctly registering the quantities of gas and electricity consumed.

-NMRO have formally published guidance documents on the MID implementation regulations (SI 2006/2647 and SI 2006/1679).
-The guidance documents seek to draw together information which relates to the regulations from other sources such as from WELMEC (European Cooperation in Legal Metrology), EU Commission, OIML (Organisation of International Legal Metrology) and ESI (European Standards Organisations).
+RD has formally published guidance documents on the MID implementation regulations (SI 2006/2647 and SI 2006/1679).
+These seek to draw together information which relates to the regulations from other sources such as WELMEC (European Cooperation in Legal Metrology), EU Commission, OIML (Organisation of International Legal Metrology) and ESI (European Standards Organisations).

 In the UK, the MID is implemented by the regulations relating to different instrument categories.
 The relevant legislations for MID gas and electricity meters are: